magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 github_link: cloud/live/sens-data-over.md
 ---

-In version 2.1.4.1, Magento Enterprise Cloud Edition provides a better way to manage your configuration and improve static files deployment performance by providing the following.
+In `magento-cloud-configuration` release 101.4.1 on Magento Enterprise Cloud Editio 2.1.4, we provide a better way to manage your configuration and improve static files deployment performance by providing the following.

 ### Managing the configuration